ninamutty/backbone-review/README.md

 ### Initial Page Load
 **Activity:**
-When the page initially loads, there is a lot of code in various parts of our application that are depended on to make sure it all comes together.
-To help understand how this all fits together, let's leave ourselves a trail of breadcrumbs to follow.
+Some of our JavaScript is run immediately when the page loads, and some of it doesn't run until the user does something.
+To help understand which is which and in what order various things happen, let's leave ourselves a trail of breadcrumbs to follow.
+We'll start by looking at what does and doesn't happen when the page is first loaded.

 To do so, we'll add a log line to the top of every function in our TREK app.
 Each line should be of form